anish2cod/NerualNetwork/README.md

 # NerualNetwork
-Intened to creat NeuralNetwork from scrach
+Intented to creat a NeuralNetwork from scrach